nus-cs2113-AY2021S1/website/admin/moduleExpectations.md

 {% call show_admin_page("moduleExpectations") %}
 <div id="main">

-### Prior Knowledge: Java and OOP

-This module requires you to write Java code almost every week, starting from the very first week.
-If your Java skills are rusty, do brush up your Java programming skills.

-In particular, you may want to **have a look at the new Java 8 features** such as _streams_, _lambdas_, _Optionals_, that may not have been covered in previous Java modules.

-CS2103 students: ==This module assumes a reasonable prior knowledge of Java and OOP== because most students taking this module have taken two Java modules before.
-If you are totally new to Java, you may be better off switching to CS2113 (Software Engineering & Object-Oriented Programming) instead.

 ### Workload

 As 60% of this module is based on CA, it can appear to be _heavy_.
 However, **it is not expected that you will spend more time on this module than its <tooltip content="e.g., if this module is core for you, it should not take more time than other level 2 core modules in your program">peer modules</tooltip>**.